linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 difference between the gross interest reported in column (7) and the servicing fee in column (9).

 Illustration 26-10.
-Suppose that the same passthrough is used as collateral for a CMO with two bond classes, A and B. Suppose further that the coupon rate for both bond classes is  $9.0\%$  (the same as the passthrough in our illustration) and that the par value for class A is  $54,333,000 and for class B is$ 45,667,000.
+Suppose that the same passthrough is used as collateral for a CMO with two bond classes, A and B. Suppose further that the coupon rate for both bond classes is  $9.0\%$  (the same as the passthrough in our illustration) and that the par value for class A is  \$54,333,000 and for class B is\$ 45,667,000.
 The rules for distributing the cash flow to the two bond classes are as follows.

 For the principal: